RobbyB97/libpyn/README.md

 * ### iframes <a name="iframes"></a>

-In order to get a list of HTML iframes of the latest episodes to embed on a webpage, use the **iframes()** function.
+In order to get iframes of the latest episodes to embed on a webpage, use the **iframes()** function.
+It returns a dictionary where the key is the title of the episode and the value is the iframe.

 ``` python
 iframesList = example.iframes()